jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 * Riaan to keep up to date: ✔

 Notes:
+* On the new website is a list of donations.
+It's a YAML file, so anyone can edit the content.
+* Cape Town needs to provide a list of their donations.
+TODO: Jason

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 E-mail and Distributions List